sagemath/sagewiki_to_gh-2022-10-10/msri07/hotel_visa_info.md

 you do this as soon as possible, as rooms book up quickly in Berkeley.

-(William) I like the French Hotel (510)548-9930, since it is in an excellent neighborhood and is charmingly independent.
+(William) I like the French Hotel (510)548-9930, since it is in an excellent neighborhood and is charmingly independent (it is upstairs from a cool coffee shop and across the street from used bookstores and Chez Panisse).
 It costs at most 95/night, and when I called on January 4 they had plenty of rooms available.
 It is about a 10 minute walk from the French Hotel to the bus stop for the bus to MSRI (the bus is basically the "only" way to get to MSRI).